Better Sleep: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-Melatonin is the most studied sleep supplement, but it is widely misunderstood.
+Start with melatonin, because it is the most studied option and the one most people get wrong.
 It does not knock you out like a sleeping pill.
-It shifts your circadian clock, which means it works best when your sleep problem is timing-related - jet lag, shift work, or a naturally late sleep phase.
-Magnesium glycinate addresses a different mechanism: magnesium deficiency (which affects roughly 50% of US adults) can contribute to poor sleep quality and restlessness, so correcting that deficiency often improves sleep.
-Ashwagandha works indirectly through cortisol reduction - if stress is keeping you up, lowering cortisol may help you wind down.
+It nudges your body clock (your circadian rhythm), so it works best when the problem is timing - jet lag, shift work, or a body that naturally wants to fall asleep late.
+Magnesium glycinate is a different fix.
+Low magnesium (which affects roughly 50% of US adults) can leave sleep light and restless, so if you are short on it, topping it back up often helps.
+Ashwagandha works one step removed: if stress is what keeps you staring at the ceiling, lowering cortisol (your main stress hormone) may help you wind down.

 Key Takeaways